MananSoni42/lmdocs/README.md

 ### Language Support
 Currently supports only Python (3.8+)

-### Code extraction
+### Dependancy extraction
 The `ast` module is used to analyze the Abstract Syntax Tree of every Python file in the codebase.
-Only functional and class dependancies are tracked i.e If the code is not written in a class or function, it is not tracked and documented
+Only functional and class dependancies are tracked i.e Only code written in a class or function, is tracked and documented

-### Dependancies
+### Package Dependancies
-lmdocs does not depend on any other packages.
+lmdocs is written in pure Python, it does not depend on any other packages.
-It is strongly recommended that you install the libraries/packages for the project that needs to be documented as these are needed for reference document extraction
+It is strongly recommended that you install the libraries/packages for the project that needs to be documented for reference document extraction

 ### Reference documentation extraction

-Documentation for Functions which have no dependancies are extracted from their docstring using Pythons `___doc___()` method For external libraries (e.g numpy), the library is imported as it is from the original code
+Documentation for functions which have no dependancies is not extracted from their docstring using Pythons `___doc___()` method
+For external libraries (e.g numpy), the library is imported as it is from the original code

 ## TODO